Malah-Ay/order-food/README.md

-<h1>Order Food/h1>
+<h1>Order Food/<h1>

 <h2>BurgerTime</h2>

 This project includes a course website created using HTML,CSS and js.
-The project consists of 7 sections: " Home,About,Menu,products,Review,contact,blogs
+The project consists of 7 sections: " Home,About,Menu,products,Review,contact,blogs"
 <h2>Contents</h2>